mcar26/atari-2600-emulator/README.txt

 This is an UNFINISHED emulator of the Atari 2600.
+This was made for the purpose of learning about hardware and C++ programming.

 References used:
 Overview of 6502 opcodes: https://www.atarimax.com/jindroush.atari.org/aopc.html